santarini/montecarlo/README.md

 * <b>RollDiceTrials.py</b>
   * performs the entire RollDice function a specified number of times
     * Eg. Do RollDice.py 1,000,000 times (START WITH A 10!!)

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details